MinecraftU/mcu-curriculum/sequence_4/section_0.md

 }
 ```
 * Left-click on _ExampleMod_ and press `Shift + F6` Change the name to something that you like and click `Refactor`.
 For our examples, we use `CopperMod` since our mod adds copper to the game.
 We'll also have to change the _MODID_ and _VERSION_ to what we want.
 You can delete the example `println` statement if you wish.

+###Publishing your mod
+Running the command `gradlew build` or `gradle build` will package your mod into a .JAR file that you can add to Minecraft like any other mod.